eloquent/lockbox-nodejs/README.md

 #### lockbox.KeyFactory

-##### lockbox.KeyFactory.createPrivateKey(key, [password])
+- **lockbox.KeyFactory.createPrivateKey(key, [password])** - Creates a private

-Creates a private key from a string.
+  key from a string.

-##### lockbox.KeyFactory.createPublicKey(key)
+- **lockbox.KeyFactory.createPublicKey(key)** - Creates a public key from a

-Creates a public key from a string.
+  string.

-##### lockbox.KeyFactory.createPrivateKeyFromFile(path, [password], callback)
+- **lockbox.KeyFactory.createPrivateKeyFromFile(path, [password], callback)** -
   Creates a private key from a file asynchronously.
 Any errors will be returned as the first argument to the callback.
 Otherwise, the second argument to the callback will be the newly created key.

-##### lockbox.KeyFactory.createPrivateKeyFromFileSync(path, [password])
+- **lockbox.KeyFactory.createPrivateKeyFromFileSync(path, [password])** -
   Creates a private key from a file synchronously.

-##### lockbox.KeyFactory.createPublicKeyFromFile(path, callback)
+- **lockbox.KeyFactory.createPublicKeyFromFile(path, callback)** - Creates a

-Creates a public key from a file asynchronously.
+  public key from a file asynchronously.
 Any errors will be returned as the first argument to the callback.
 Otherwise, the second argument to the callback will be the newly created key.

-##### lockbox.KeyFactory.createPublicKeyFromFileSync(path)
+- **lockbox.KeyFactory.createPublicKeyFromFileSync(path)** - Creates a public

-Creates a public key from a file synchronously.
+  key from a file synchronously.

 ## How does *Lockbox* actually work?